 Many of the dangers of gum eaten by dogs come from the fact that both the sugar-free and sugar included varieties of it simply aren’t very good for your dog’s health.

 And that’s before we get to the fact that this stuff was never meant to be swallowed to begin with – by humans, let alone by animals.

-The most dangerous such chemical is xylitol, an artificial sweetener that is widely recognised by vets and specialists as being incredibly toxic to dogs.
+The most dangerous such chemical is xylitol, an artificial sweetener that is widely recognized by vets and specialists as being incredibly toxic to dogs.

-More than just leading to feeling poorly – dizziness, dehydration, extreme drowsiness and lethargy – xylitol poisoning in dogs can actually be fatal in some circumstances.
+More than just leading to feeling poorly – dizziness, dehydration, extreme drowsiness, and lethargy – xylitol poisoning in dogs can be fatal in some circumstances.